mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

     dim.set_extline_format(extension=0.2, fixed_length=0.4)
     dim.render()

-To suppress extension lines set :attr:`dimse1` = 1 to suppress the first extension line and :attr:`dimse2` = 1 to suppress the second extension line.
+To suppress extension lines set :attr:`dimse1` to 1 to suppress the first extension line and :attr:`dimse2` to 1 to suppress the second extension line.

 .. code-block:: Python